Amateur Photographer verdict

 My biggest disappointment with the S5II lies with its out-of-camera JPEGs.
 They’re OK in bright, sunny weather, although not as attractive as those you’ll get from the Canon EOS R6 Mark II, for example.
 But in less ideal conditions, it returns in decidedly dull-looking results.

 There are several reasons for this.
 Firstly, the metering is extremely conservative, to the extent that I brightened almost every picture I shot in raw processing, sometimes by as much as a stop.
 Secondly, the auto white balance tends towards over-neutralisation, with most images benefiting significantly from a warmer rendition.
-Then there’s Panasonic’s Standard Photo Style, which provides a distinctly subdued and neutral colour palette, which is never going to provide a boost in dull conditions.
-This means that the S5II isn’t necessarily the best choice for sharing your photos directly from the camera, especially now that smartphones make a point of producing beautifully finished image files with minimal user intervention.
+Then there’s Panasonic’s Standard Photo Style, which provides a distinctly subdued and neutral colour palette that will not boost dull conditions.
+This makes the S5II sub-optimal choice for sharing photos directly from the camera; especially now that smartphones make a point of producing beautifully finished image files with minimal user intervention.

 Pull the raw files into your favourite converter, though, and the picture is transformed.
 Now, the conservative metering means that you rarely lose out on highlight detail due to underexposure.
 Instead, you can play with tonal controls to your heart’s content, safe in the knowledge that noise is unlikely to spoil your images, almost regardless of what brightness and shadow/highlights changes you choose to make.
 The latitude for adjustment is vast – you can push ISO 100 files by 5 stops in Adobe Camera Raw without seeing any problematic shadow noise.
 Finish off by tweaking the white balance and pepping up the colour, and you’ll be rewarded with some impressive image files.